-- Set the WELD MODE switch to the 20-250 Setting (TIG). - Set the WELDING TERMINALS switch to the "Remotely Controlled" position.
+- Set the WELD MODE switch to the 20-250 Setting (TIG). - Set the IDLER switch to the "AUTO " position. - Set the WELDING TERMINALS switch to the "Remotely Controlled" position.
 This will keep the solid state contactor open and provide a "cold" electrode until the triggering device (Amptrol or Arc Start Switch) is pressed.

-WIRE FEED (CONSTANT VOLTAGE) WELDING
+WIRE FEED (CONSTANT VOLTAGE) WELD-ING